AnErrupTion/Android-5.1-Surface-2/Modifications.md

      write /sys/devices/system/cpu/cpuquiet/tegra_cpuquiet/no_lp 0
 ```

-**Note: This is not the file that actually performs the rotation on boot.
+**Note 2: This is not the file that actually performs the rotation on boot.
 For that, see the `system.prop` file below.**

 ### init.tegratab.rc
 - Removes `mount` commands from partitions that don't exist on the Microsoft Surface 2: